Log into any social media platform and you’ll see them -- hashtags.

 - General branding

-If you provide users a compelling incentive to use them (like a discount or prize), you’ll have better luck getting attention.
+If you provide users a compelling incentive to use them (like a discount or prize), you’ll have better luck garnering attention.
 Since these hashtags are shilling for your company, it’s best to offer value to the reader too.

-Keep branded hashtags to a minimum until you’ve gained a large enough following to get them noticed.
+Try to keep branded hashtags to a minimum until you’ve gained a large enough following to get them noticed.